Safety Alignment as Continual Learning: Mitigating the Alignment Tax via Orthogonal Gradient Projection

 \section{Preliminaries}

 We study \emph{sequential post-training} for safety alignment and its tendency to reduce general utility (the \emph{alignment tax}).
-We first formalize the tax as capability forgetting induced by distribution or objective shifts, and then derive a tractable \emph{first-order} constraint that directly motivates our method.
+We first define the alignment tax at the evaluation level, then introduce a differentiable reference-loss surrogate that yields a tractable \emph{first-order} preservation constraint.